how-to-open-science/knowledge-base/content/change/educate/ask.md

 * [**Ask Open Science**](https://ask-open-science.org/) is an online Q&A site specifically for Open Science practices (across all subjects)
 * [**Online Communities**](../community/contact.md) are often happy to answer questions
-* If you have a question that could be valuable for other researchers, please consider [contributing to this collection](../community/contribute.md)!
+* If you have a question that could be valuable for other researchers and to which you can't find an answer in our knowledge base, please [let us know](../community/contribute.md)!